Mexican Shakshuka aka 'Eggs in a Pot'

 "This is a delicious Mexican chorizo stew with poached eggs.
 We had this dish in a small beach hotel in Tulum, Mexico called Playa Azul.
 I have spent the last year recreating and perfecting it.
 My family loves it.
 Update: After years of making eggs in a pot, I finally came to realize that the dish I had in Mexico was a version of the Middle Eastern dish, shakshuka."

 - Heat a large skillet over medium-high heat.
 Cook and stir chorizo with mushrooms and onion in the hot skillet until browned and crumbly, 5 to 7 minutes.
 Drain and discard fat.

-Combine diced tomatoes, chicken broth, and tomato paste in a Dutch oven over medium heat.
+- Combine diced tomatoes, chicken broth, and tomato paste in a Dutch oven over medium heat.
 Bring to a simmer and stir in the chorizo mixture and most of the crema, reserving a small amount to drizzle on top later.
 Cover and let simmer, stirring occasionally, until stew is the texture of a thick chili, at least 30 minutes.

 - Preheat the oven to 350 degrees F (175 degrees C).

-Lightly butter both sides of the bread slices and place on a baking sheet.
+- Lightly butter both sides of the bread slices and place on a baking sheet.

-Toast in the preheated oven, turning bread halfway, for 10 minutes.
+- Toast in the preheated oven, turning bread halfway, for 10 minutes.

-Fill a pot with water and add baking soda.
+- Fill a pot with water and add baking soda.
 Bring to a boil.
 Add eggs and boil for exactly 5 minutes and 45 seconds.
 Remove eggs and immediately place into an ice water bath to stop the cooking process.
 Remove shells.

-Place eggs into the chorizo stew to re-warm them.
+- Place eggs into the chorizo stew to re-warm them.
 Top with queso fresco and drizzle with the remaining crema.
 Serve in bowls with pieces of toasted bread.